allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 - `--provision-batch-delay-seconds` controls the pause between launch batches;
   it defaults to 3 seconds.
 Increase it when a provider reports API throttling, or reduce it only after checking the applicable project/account quotas.
+- `--bootstrap-parallelism` limits concurrent worker setup and dispatch; it defaults to 32.
+Ready workers beyond this limit remain queued until a setup slot is available.
+- `--readiness-poll-seconds` controls how often newly healthy workers are detected; it defaults to 10 seconds.
 - `--preflight` reruns the read-only source and destination checks for the exact selection immediately before provisioning workers.
 It requires `--execute`.
 - `--cluster` defaults to `dolma3p5-14t` and sets the worker `cluster` tag.